 Pt100 accuracy (tolerance) classes

-Pt100 sensors are available in different accuracy classes.
-The most common accuracy classes are AA, A, B and C which are defined in the IEC 60751 standard.
-Standards define a sort of an ideal Pt100 sensor for the manufacturers to aim at.
-If it was possible to build an ideal sensor, tolerance classes would be irrelevant.
+Pt100 sensors are available in different accuracy classes, the most common of which are AA, A, B and C which are defined in the IEC 60751 standard.
+Standards define a sort of ideal Pt100 sensor for the manufacturers to aim at.
+If it was possible to build the ideal sensor, tolerance classes would be irrelevant.

-As Pt100 sensors cannot be adjusted to compensate for errors, you should buy a sensor with a suitable accuracy for the application.
+As Pt100 sensors cannot be adjusted to compensate for errors, you should buy a sensor with a suitable accuracy for your application.
 Sensor errors can be corrected in some measurement devices with certain coefficients, but more on that later.

 The accuracy (tolerance) values of the different accuracy classes (IEC 60751:2022):